 Question: I am a citizen of the USA (was born here in 1984).
 I have strong ties to Croatia (grandfather parents on my dad’s side were born there) and France (grandmother’s parents on dad’s side were born there).
 I’m trying to find out if it is possible to obtain a triple citizenship.
 I have no intention to move to either of the other countries as the US is my primary residence.
 It’s more of I want to honor my heritage and family’s history.
 I am 3 generations down from each set of great grandparents and my son is 4 generations.
 I can also prove the familial lineage to each of the countries.
 I do intend to visit both countries one day to explore them and expand my familial lineage tree.
 I am not sure where to start as I am getting conflicting information from other sources on multiple citizenships.

 Answer: In both the USA and France dual and multiple citizenship is allowed.
 In Croatia, double citizenship is not allowed.
 So, if you will choose to become a citizen of Croatia you will be expected to renounce all the other citizenships.
 Our company does not handle citizenship by decent cases.
-If you want French citizenship you must look for a lawyer in France.
+If you want French citizenship, you should look for a lawyer in France.

 Question: I am writing this email in hope you’ll be able to help me out of my little confusion regarding dual citizenship.
 I’ve became Naturalized British Citizen today.
 I’ve done a bit of research online and I have to confess that I’m not any wiser because the information I found is confusing.
 In some sources they say that I can enjoy both: my new British and born-into Slovakian Citizenships.
 However, other sources say that by gaining a British citizenship I’m automatically losing my Slovakian one.
 I’m flying home to visit my family in less than two weeks.
 I don’t have enough time to apply for my British passport (I’d need to submit my Slovakian passport with the application) and get it back before I go.
 Therefore, I’m not quite sure where I stand.
 I don’t have enough time to get a British passport but if by getting British citizenships I’ve lost my Slovakian am I even able to travel to Slovakia on my Slovakian passport?!
 I’d truly appreciate your help.